ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread. This is called the stage. To see other pages, use the menu.

 Stage IIC: The tumor has spread through the wall of the colon or rectum and has grown into nearby structures.
 It has not spread to the nearby lymph nodes or elsewhere (T4b, N0, M0).

-Stage IIIA: The cancer has grown through the inner lining or into the muscle layers of the intestine and spread to one to three lymph nodes, or to a nodule of tumor in tissues around the colon or rectum that do not appear to be lymph nodes but has not spread to other parts of the body (T1 or T2; N1 or N1c, M0 or T1, N2a, M0).
+Stage IIIA: The cancer has grown through the inner lining or into the muscle layers of the intestine and spread to 1 to 3 lymph nodes or to a nodule of tumor in tissues around the colon or rectum that do not appear to be lymph nodes but has not spread to other parts of the body (T1 or T2, N1 or N1c, M0; or T1, N2a, M0).

-Stage IIIB: The cancer has grown through the bowel wall or to surrounding organs and into one to three lymph nodes or to a nodule of tumor in tissues around the colon or rectum that do not appear to be lymph nodes, but it has not spread to other parts of the body (T3 or T4a, N1 or N1c, M0; T2 or T3, N2a, M0; or T1 or T2, N2b, M0).
+Stage IIIB: The cancer has grown through the bowel wall or to surrounding organs and into 1 to 3 lymph nodes or to a nodule of tumor in tissues around the colon or rectum that do not appear to be lymph nodes.
+It has not spread to other parts of the body (T3 or T4a, N1 or N1c, M0; T2 or T3, N2a, M0; or T1 or T2, N2b, M0).

 Stage IVA: The cancer has spread to a single distant part of the body, such as the liver or lungs (any T, any N, M1a).

-Stage IVB: The cancer has spread to more than one part of the body (any T, any N, M1b).
+Stage IVB: The cancer has spread to more than 1 part of the body (any T, any N, M1b).

 Recurrent: Recurrent cancer is cancer that has come back after treatment.
 The disease may be found in the colon, rectum, or in another part of the body.
-If there is a recurrence, the cancer may need to be staged again (called re-staging) using the system above.
+If the cancer does return, there will be another round of tests to learn about the extent of the recurrence.
+These tests and scans are often similar to those done at the time of the original diagnosis.